humnasul/mcBerryCow/README.md

 Summer 2023 around June - I decided I wanted to make a Strawberry/Pink Cow in Minecraft :)
 Using MCreator, Blockbench, IntelliJ IDEA!!
 Files:
-test_cow.java is the basic model of a cow that I am utilizing in Blockbench, imported through the CEM Template Loader Plug-In and converted for Minecraft Java Edition
+test_cow.java is the basic model of a cow that I am utilizing in Blockbench, imported through the CEM Template Loader Plug-In and converted for Minecraft Java Edition - had to be debugged due to syntax errors when exporting but does work as a model in MCreator as of now!